Green scoop of soil

 Composting, Conservation, and Community Soil Health

-WSU Extension Spokane County Master Gardener volunteers expanded community understanding of soil health through nine well‑attended classes that reached 845 adults, along with 167 soil‑related questions answered in plant clinics and outreach events.
-Locally relevant fact sheets were downloaded 151 times, and youth workshops on composting introduced 551 students to the “compost critters” that transform organic waste into a valuable garden resource.
+WSU Extension Spokane County Master Gardeners taught nine well‑attended soil‑health classes, reaching 845 adults with research‑based guidance on building healthier soils.
+They also answered 167 soil‑related questions through plant clinics and outreach events, provided locally relevant fact sheets that were downloaded 151 times, and led youth composting workshops that introduced 551 students to the “compost critters” that transform organic waste into a valuable garden resource.

 A Washington Department of Ecology citizen participation grant, awarded to the Master Gardener Foundation of Spokane County, further strengthened this work by funding the construction of 36 three‑bin compost systems for community gardens.
 Master Gardeners provided training for every site, ensuring gardeners could confidently use the bins to recycle organic waste and build healthier soils.